-- Link a BOM item to the operation (on page 187) - Attach a document to the operation (on page 189) - Assign a property group (on page 191) to the operation, and provide values for the underlying properties (on page 192).
+- Attach a document to the operation (on page 207) - Assign a property group (on page 209) to the operation, and provide values for the underlying properties (on page 210).

 Delete an Operation

 You can delete an operation if it is no longer needed to produce the product using the route.